Charlotte, North Carolina: Neighborhoods

 Charlotte has 199 neighborhoods radiating in all directions from Uptown.
 Biddleville, the primary historic center of Charlotte's African American community, is west of Uptown, starting at the Johnson C. Smith University campus and extending to the airport.
-East of The Plaza and north of Central Avenue, Plaza-Midwood is known for its international population, including Eastern Europeans, Greeks, Middle-Easterners, and Hispanics.
+East of The Plaza and north of Central Avenue, Plaza Midwood is known for its international population, including Eastern Europeans, Greeks, Middle-Easterners, and Hispanics.
 North Tryon and the Sugar Creek area include several Asian American communities.
 NoDa (North Davidson), north of Uptown, is an emerging center for arts and entertainment.
 Myers Park, Dilworth, and Eastover are home to some of Charlotte's most affluent, oldest and largest houses, on tree-lined boulevards, with Freedom Park nearby.

 The SouthPark area offers shopping, dining, and multifamily housing.
 Far South Boulevard is home to a large Hispanic community.
 Many students, researchers, and affiliated professionals live near UNC Charlotte in the northeast area known as University City.

 The large area known as Southeast Charlotte is home to many golf communities, luxury developments, churches, the Jewish community center, and private schools.
 As undeveloped land within Mecklenburg has become scarce, many of these communities have expanded into Weddington and Waxhaw in Union County.
 Ballantyne, in the south of Charlotte, and nearly every area on the I‑485 perimeter, has experienced rapid growth over the past ten years.
 The Steele Creek neighborhood which is primarily in Mecklenburg county is located within minutes near Uptown Charlotte.

 Since the 1980s in particular, Uptown Charlotte has undergone massive construction of buildings, housing Bank of America, Wells Fargo, Hearst Corporation, and Duke Energy, several hotels, and multiple condominium developments.

 Parks and green space

+Latta Park was created in 1891 as an amusement park.

+Bryant Park was established in the 1930s and is one of the earliest small-scale public parks in Charlotte.
+It is the only green space remaining in West Morehead Street's industrial sector.